-Since 2009 Gavin has served as counsel to and a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he oversaw the updating of the CIFFA Standard Trading Conditions in 2003, 2010, and 2016, and frequently lectures for the Association’s Certificate education programs and member webinars.
-He is a member of the Canadian Maritime Lawyers’ Association and sits on its board as the Constituent Member representative for CIFFA.
-Since 2007 he has been the General Editor and Canadian Member for Forwarderlaw.com, a network of more than 25 transportation lawyers representing over 20 different countries, which provides a free resource and monthly e-news of legal news and information of interest to the global transportation and logistics industries.
+From 2009-2020 Gavin served as counsel to and a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he oversaw the updating of the CIFFA Standard Trading Conditions in 2010, 2016, and 2020, and frequently lectures for the Association’s Certificate education programs and member webinars.
+He is a member of the Canadian Maritime Lawyers’ Association and the Canadian Transportation Lawyers’ Association.
+Since 2007 he has been the General Editor and Canadian Member for Forwarderlaw.com, a network of international transportation lawyers representing over 20 major trading nations, which provides a free resource and monthly e-news of legal news and information of interest to the global transportation and logistics industries.
 He was appointed to the Advisory Body Legal Matters for FIATA at the World Congress in Dublin, 2016.

 Gavin is qualified and licensed to practice law by the Law Society of Ontario.